-Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "MGNX".
+Our common stock is listed on the NASDAQ Global Select Market under the symbol "MGNX".
+On February 7, 2014 the last sale price of our common stock was \$36.99 per share.

-We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future fillings.
+We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.